otrv4/otrv4/architecture-decisions/003-user-profile.md

 OTR versions four and up.

-We will prioritise high versions, so in the case when user receives 2 different version advertisement from server, the conversation should initialize in the higher version supported by both.
+We will prioritise high versions, so in the case when user receives 2 different user profile from server, the conversation should initialize in the higher version supported by both.

-To provide revocation and to prevent people from using obsolete versions, we will have a minimum (6 months) expiration date attached to each version advertisement.
+To provide revocation and to prevent people from using obsolete versions, we will have a minimum (6 months) expiration date attached to each user profile.
 Clients and user may redefine the version expiration if desired.

-And also the goal is to protect the user from version downgrade and not to prove identification, if a user is going to engage in a conversation and they receive an advertisement that does not belong to a key they trust but its support the same version, aborting the conversation is not necessary.
+And also the goal is to protect the user from version downgrade and not to prove identification, if a user is going to engage in a conversation and they receive an user profile that does not belong to a key they trust but its support the same version, aborting the conversation is not necessary.

-To reduce downgrade possibility, if the user receives a query message requesting a conversation in version 3, we should check the peer's version support by requesting a version advertisement from the server.
+To reduce downgrade possibility, if the user receives a query message requesting a conversation in version 3, we should check the peer's version support by requesting a user profile from the server.

 In the spec, we mention using the Cramer-Shoup secret value "z" and corresponding public value with Mike Hamburg's Ed448 signature algorithm as detailed in his [paper]